-Call the TALK service and speak directly to a Consultant, Registrar or Senior Nurse to:
+Call this service to speak to a consultant, registrar or senior nurse to:

-- Avoid the patient attending King’s Emergency department - discuss alternatives to an emergency attendance at King's via telephone advice or
+- avoid the patient attending King’s Emergency department - discuss alternatives to an emergency attendance

-- Arranging a HOT appointment (same day or next working day) or timely access to complex case intervention/specialist gerontology outpatient clinics
+- arrange a HOT appointment (same or next working day) or timely access to complex case intervention/specialist gerontology outpatient clinics

-- Facilitate an appropriate emergency response via the Referrals Registrar (also available on bleep 435) or oncall Consultant.
-If you think a patient needs an emergency admission, please refer to the hospital site manager.
+- facilitate an appropriate emergency response via the referrals registrar (also available on bleep 435) or on-call consultant.
+If you think a patient needs emergency admission, please refer to the hospital site manager.